lextoumbourou/notes/public/posts/integrating-bootstrap-with-django-using-less-and-fabric.md

+---
-Title: Integrating Bootstrap with Django using Less and Fabric
+title: Integrating Bootstrap with Django using Less and Fabric
+date: 2012-11-11
+slug: integrating-bootstrap-django-using-less-and-fabric
-Tagline: My quest to find the "perfect" way to integrate and customise Bootstrap using Django
+summary: My quest to find the "perfect" way to integrate and customise Bootstrap using Django
-Slug: integrating-bootstrap-django-using-less-and-fabric
-Date: 2012-11-11
+tags:
+  - Python
-Tags: Python, Django
+  - Django
+---

 <p>